Coffee pioneers Paddy and Scott’s are proud to partner with the team behind Clacton Pier’s £4.5m renovation project.

 Plastic waste and coffee cup recycling only became a hot topic earlier this year, yet Paddy & Scott’s had already paved the way.
 One of the first UK companies to introduce recyclable coffee bags and making the switch to fully compostable takeaway cups long before their competitors.

 Scott Russell (Founder & CEO of Paddy and Scott’s), never one to shy away from a challenge decided the only way to truly know where our coffee comes from was to go straight to source and invest in a farm.
 And that’s exactly what he did.
 Their second home is in Meru, Kenya where you’ll find the Muchomba Farm.
-Paddy and Scott’s Meru Farm and Community Project was founded in 2017 and is a world first: Linking coffee drinkers straight to the people growing, picking and processing their coffee and reinvesting in the farm as well as the wider coffee-growing community.
+From here The Paddy and Scott’s Meru Farm and Community Project was founded in 2017 and is a world first: Linking coffee drinkers straight to the people growing, picking and processing their coffee and reinvesting in the farm as well as the wider coffee-growing community.

 At just over 15 acres in size the Meru Farm boasts approximately 6,600 trees; one of which Martin and Scott are proud to gift to The Clacton Pier Company as thanks for the great work Billy and the team are doing in Clacton.
 As the pier’s official coffee supplier throughout all 4 coffee bars they will be serving Paddy and Scott’s Muchomba Classic, a beautiful blend containing Kenyan coffee direct from the farm.
 With a proportion of the proceeds going directly to the Meru Community Project every cup is changing lives.